labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-find-closest-matching-node/step1.md

-# Find Closest Matching Node
+# Function to Find Closest Matching Node

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Finds the closest matching node starting at the given `node`.
+To find the closest matching node starting at the given `node`, use the following function:

-- Use a `for` loop and `Node.parentNode` to traverse the node tree upwards from the given `node`.
-- Use `Element.matches()` to check if any given element node matches the provided `selector`.
-- If no matching node is found, return `null`.

 ```js
 const findClosestMatchingNode = (node, selector) => {